PGCE Secondary School Direct (Mathematics) / Course details

 School Direct allows schools to recruit and select their own trainees, with the expectation that they will go on to work within the school, or group of schools, in which they were trained (although there is no guarantee of employment).

-School Direct follows a PGCE course structure but on a modified timetable including increased contact with the School Direct school.
+School Direct closely follows the PGCE course structure but on a modified timetable including increased contact with the School Direct school.

 - gain quality teaching experience in our partner schools and colleges;